Skip to content

 2. Massage each point in small, circular motions, first clockwise for 20 seconds, then counterclockwise for another 20 seconds.

-3. Apply enough pressure to feel a pulse or slight discomfort, but avoid causing pain.
+3. Apply enough pressure to feel a pulse or slight resistance, but never enough to cause pain.

 • For the first week, perform facial acupressure for 10-15 minutes daily.

-• Consistency is key for visible results, so make facial acupressure a regular part of your skincare routine.
+• Consistency is what makes the difference, so let it become a regular part of your routine.
+Five minutes counts.

 5.0 ★★★★★ | 100+ Google Reviews